-Whether you are a pupil of King William’s College, a first year student at university or have graduated, our Barrovian Careers’ Network is a powerful online career platform which connects alumni and students and creates a network for sharing practical advice, skills development, networking tools, career related events, career exploration and general guidance.
+Whether you are a pupil of King William’s College, a first year student at university, or you have graduated, our Barrovian Careers’ Network is a powerful online career platform which connects alumni and students, creating a network for sharing practical advice, skills development, networking tools, career-related events, career exploration and general guidance.

-We hope our platform will not just benefit younger OKWs who are entering the world of work, but also alumni who are looking for advancement advice or a change in career.
+We hope our platform will not just benefit younger alumni who are entering the world of work, but also alumni who are looking for advancement advice or a change in career.

-Depending on what you want out of the relationship, it doesn’t even necessarily need to be someone working in the same sector as you – it could be someone you want to learn from as a role model for reasons other than the specific skills you use in your day-to-day job.
+Your mentor doesn’t necessarily need to be someone working in the same sector as you – it could be someone you want to learn from as a role model for reasons other than the specific skills you use in your day-to-day job.

-You may wish a mentor at various different parts of your own career development to help you develop in a variety of areas.
-It need not be the same mentor each time – indeed you may find better support in having different mentors at different stages who can support you in different ways.
+You may require a mentor at different stages of your own career development to help you develop in a variety of areas.
+It need not be the same mentor each time – indeed you may find better support in having different mentors at different stages, who can support you in different ways.

 Email them to ask for an informal chat.
 The main thing is to get a sense of their career path and the experiences that brought them to where they are now, and more basically, whether it feels like you are going to get along.

 Once you know you are keen to enlist their help, ask how they would feel about formalising it as a mentor-mentee relationship.
-You could suggest a monthly check-in meeting, for example, but remember there are no hard and fast rules, so don’t force it and expect them to commit to your ideal schedule.
+You could suggest a monthly check-in meeting, for example, but remember there are no hard and fast rules, so don’t expect them to commit to your ideal schedule.
+You must be proactive in making the best use of your mentor.

 Finally…

 We welcome support from alumni in all stages of their professional lives.
-By joining our Barrovian Career Network you have the opportunity to support your fellow OKWs and those still studying at College.
+By joining our Barrovian Careers’ Network you have the opportunity to support your fellow alumni, and those still studying at College.

 As a mentor, you can assist in several ways, including: